-25 1st Street has cultural heritage value as an excellent example of an early Edwardian cottage in Sturgeon Point.
+25 1st Street has cultural heritage value as an excellent example of an early Edwardian summer cottage in Sturgeon Point.
 Constructed around 1898, the cottage is typical of summer homes constructed in the late nineteenth and early twentieth century and includes wide two-storey porches, a gable roof, and decorative wooden bargeboard reminiscent of the Queen Anne residential style.
-The cottage was owned by the Campbell family beginning in 1909.
+The cottage was owned by the Campbell family beginning in 1909, and is generally known as the Campbell cottage.
 The cottage is a contributing property to the historic landscape of Sturgeon Point and yields information regarding the growth of cottaging in Kawartha Lakes in the late nineteenth and early twentieth century.
 33 Forest Road, Sturgeon Point (Oakhurst)